bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

   }
 ```

-As response a `CherryPickChangeInfo`
+As response a ChangeInfo entity is returned that
-entity is returned that describes the resulting cherry-pick change.
+describes the resulting cherry-pick change.

 _Response_
 ```